 Vocational counselors administer personality, aptitude, skills and interest tests to help individuals discover a career track that best suits their talents, abilities and goals.
 These counselors can also suggest an education and training pathway for individuals to follow to reach these goals.
 For clients undergoing career changes, vocational counselors offer support during the transition.

 Employment Outlook and Salary Info

-According to the BLS, I-O psychologists will see a 19% increase in employment opportunities from 2014 to 2024, which is much faster than the national average across all career fields.
-As of May 2015, I-O psychologists earned a median salary of $77,350.
-Human resource specialists are predicted to see a 5% job growth rate from 2014 to 2024, and they're estimated to earn a median salary of $58,350 per year.
-The BLS also reports that school and career counselors should see an 8% increase in job opportunities between 2014 and 2024, which is about the same as the national average for all occupations.
-Vocational counselors, as well as guidance, school and educational counselors, are estimated to earn an average annual salary of $53,660 as of 2015, per the BLS.
+According to the BLS, I-O psychologists will see an increase much faster than average in employment opportunities from 2018 to 2028, which is much faster than the national average across all career fields.
+As of May 2018, I-O psychologists earned a mean salary of $109,030.
+Human resource specialists are predicted to see a job growth faster than average from 2018 to 2028, and they're estimated to earn a mean salary of $66,790 per year.
+The BLS also reports that school and career counselors should see an increase faster than average in job opportunities between 2018 and 2028.
+Vocational counselors, as well as guidance, school and educational counselors, are estimated to earn a mean annual salary of $60,160 as of 2018, per the BLS.